 If you want a spiritual experience, exposure to an exotic culture, and a chance to reconnect with your inner self, Nyepi is the best possible time to visit the Island of the Gods.

-If you were hoping to go sightseeing, surfing, or shopping until you drop, however, the Balinese New Year is the worst possible time to visit Bali.
+However, if you were hoping to go sightseeing, surfing, or shopping until you drop, Balinese New Year is the worst possible time to visit.

 The majority of people in Bali are Hindu.
 According to traditional Hindu beliefs, evil spirits return to earth on the Balinese New Year.

-Therefore, everyone is expected to stay indoors, which will mislead the visiting spirits into thinking that Bali has been abandoned.
+Therefore, everyone is expected to stay indoors.
+That is to say, They are trying to mislead the visiting spirits into thinking they have abandoned Bali.
 As a result, they will leave the island alone in the coming year.

 Day of Reflection

 For the Balinese, the Nyepi Day of Silence is a day of meditation, reflection, and silence.
-Not only that, fires cannot be lit – that means no cooking, and some Balinese do, in fact, fast on Silent Day.
+Not only that, fires cannot be lit.
+Consequently, thewre can be no cooking.
+And some Balinese do, in fact, fast on Silent Day.

 But non-Balinese are expected to respect many of the customs, as well.
-They must, for example, remain at home or within the confines of their hotel.
+For example, they must remain at home or within the confines of their hotel.

 For hotels, this presents a dilemma because many visiting tourists book trips to the island unaware that they will be confined to their hotels during a 24 hour period on the Day of Silence.

 The Nyepi Day of Silence falls between 7 and 31 March on the Gregorian Calendar.
 Often called Silent Day or the Day of Silence in English, Nyepi begins at 6 am on the first day and continues until 6 am the following day.
-It falls on Thursday 7 March in 2019.
+It falls on Wedsday 25 March in 2020.

 New Year’s Eve